samuelgjekic/svea-downloads-wp-plugin/README.md

 - `$templates`: An associative array that maps template keys to their filenames, making it easy to reference them.

-- `$template_path`: A string holding the path to the directory where templates are stored, allowing centralized control over template locations.
+- `$template_path`: A string holding the path to the directory where templates are stored.

 - `$widget_args`: An array containing arguments used to render the widget's HTML, which can be customized for specific use cases.